-A child who is in need of protection and ongoing help under the Child Protection Act 1999 (Qld) (Child Protection Act) must have a case plan.
-A case plan is a written document that should provide a clear statement of the goal of the Department of Communities, Child Safety and Disability Services’s (Child Safety) ongoing help under the Child Protection Act.
-It will also identify the child’s assessed protection needs along with how and who will be responsible for addressing them.
-Case plans must also include:
+A child who is in need of protection and ongoing intervention under the Child Protection Act 1999 (Qld) (Child Protection Act) must have a case plan.
+A case plan is a written plan for meeting the child’s protection and care needs.
+Case plans must include:

 - arrangements about where the child will live

 - what services are to be provided to meet the child’s protection and care needs and to promote the child’s future wellbeing

 - matters that the Department of Children, Youth Justice and Multicultural Affairs (Child Safety) will be responsible for, including particular supports or services

 - the child’s contact with the child’s family group or other persons with whom the child is connected

 - arrangements for maintaining the child’s ethnic and cultural identity